*Please note that this is a one day training course, split over two 2-5pm sessions on 8 and 9 June.

-- Revenue terminology – the lecturer will discuss and explain many of the terms used in the operation of PAYE
+- Revenue terminology - the lecturer will discuss and explain many of the terms used in the operation of the PAYE system

 - Tax credits and standard rate cut off point explained in detail

-- Commencements with and without a P45 to include new jobs and pensions service
+- Commencement and cessation of employment to include jobs and pensions service

-- Temporary and emergency basis with and without a personal public sector number
+- Emergency basis with and without a PPS number

-- The pay-related social insurance system as it applies to both employers and employees to include the tapered PRSI credit
+- The pay related social insurance (PRSI) system as it applies to both employers and employees to include the tapered PRSI credit

-- The Universal Social Charge dealt with in detail to include new reduced rates
+- The Universal Social Charge (USC) dealt with in detail to include the revised thresholds for 2020

 Pricing and booking information

 For more information please email email@example.com or call us on 0121 712 1063.

 Closing date for bookings is two weeks prior to the course date.